Saddolls: Grave Party – Blood of a Kind (2014–2017)

-The band then was booked to open for the Finnish goth rockers The 69 Eyes in Tallinn, Estonia at the Rock Cafe club on April 12, 2014 with a special featuring of Esa Viren from the Finnish goth metal band To/Die/For as their bass player.
+The band then was booked to open for the Finnish goth rockers The 69 Eyes in Tallinn, Estonia at the Rock Cafe club on 12 April 2014 with a special featuring of Esa Viren from the Finnish goth metal band To/Die/For as their bass player.
 The band opened for the Gothic Rock band Star Industry in Athens, and their first single "Lady Cry" was included once again in the Sonic Seducer's compilation CD "Cold Hands Seduction Vol.154".
 In October, the band released a music video for their single "Terminate me" that features Skinny Disco from Deathstars.

 The band is now working on a new album called Blood of a Kind.
-It will feature some special guests such as Juha-Pekka Leppäluoto (from Charon (Band), Northern Kings, Harmaja, and Dark Sarah, as well as the first Poisonblack album), and Mikki Chixx from Swiz band Stoneman.
+It will feature some special guests such as Juha-Pekka Leppäluoto (from Charon (Band), Northern Kings, Harmaja, and Dark Sarah, as well as the first Poisonblack album), and Mikki Chixx from Swiss band Stoneman.
 The album will be released physically and digitally (along with all the band's previous releases) by the German label Trisol Music Group.